Do you have insomnia or suffer from poor sleep?

 So ‘trying to sleep’ just never works.
 As children, many of us would have been encouraged to ‘count sheep’ when we found it difficult to sleep.
 This suggestion worked by distracting your conscious mind, giving the conscious mind something else to think about.
 This stopped you from ‘trying to sleep’ so your unconscious mind could start the sleep phase.

-Hypnosis gives your conscious mind something else to focus on just like ‘counting sheep’.
+Hypnosis for insomnia gives your conscious mind something else to focus on just like ‘counting sheep’.
 It also helps because it offers your unconscious mind positive suggestions to help you overcome the issues that cause you to worry.
 Hypnotherapy is a highly effective treatment for anxiety.

 Hypnotherapy uses a technique called progressive relaxation to teach you to relax and release the physical and mental tensions stopping you from entering the sleep phase.
 You are then able to resolve the issues causing you to worry and allow your conscious mind to ‘switch off’.
 This then gives your unconscious mind space and freedom to deal with the issues causing you to stay awake.